Genital warts are caused by the Human Papillomavirus (HPV).

 The Human Papillomavirus (HPV) is the most common sexually transmissible infection (STI) in the world.

-Most people will get HPV at some point in their lives, but most won’t know because they have no symptoms.
-For most people HPV will usually go away on its own and without the need for any treatment.
+Most people will get HPV at some point in their lives.
+Most won’t know because they have no symptoms and for most, HPV will usually go away on its own without the need for any treatment.

 There are many different types of HPV.
 Some forms of HPV can cause health problems such as genital warts or changes to your cells that can lead to cancer, such as cancer of the cervix, vulva, penis, anus or throat.